Saad Hariri

 Hariri served as Prime Minister of Lebanon from 9 November 2009 to 13 June 2011.
 After three years living overseas, he returned to Lebanon on 8 August 2014 and served a second term as prime minister from 18 December 2016 to 21 January 2020.
 Hariri's surprise announcement of an intent to resign, broadcast on 4 November 2017 on Saudi state TV, has widely been seen as part of the Iran–Saudi Arabia proxy conflict in Lebanon, and triggered a dispute between Lebanon and Saudi Arabia.
 The resignation was later suspended, following President Michel Aoun's request to "put it on hold ahead of further consultations".
 On 29 October 2019, amid the 2019–20 Lebanese protests, he announced his resignation, and that of his cabinet.
 He was designated as prime minister on 22 October 2020, but failed to form a government and resigned on 15 July 2021.

 On 24 January 2022 he announced that he was retiring from politics and did not run in the parliamentary elections on 15 May 2022.

 On February 14, 2025, Saad Hariri announced the return of his political party, the Future Movement, during a speech at Martyr's Square.
 He pledged that the party would actively participate in upcoming elections and continue to represent Lebanese voices.
 Hariri also addressed Lebanon's challenges, including the aftermath of the 2024 Israel-Hezbollah war, and called for rebuilding the nation while maintaining justice and sovereignty.

 Biography

-Saad Hariri was born in Riyadh, Saudi Arabia on 18 April 1970, and is the son of Rafic Hariri and his first wife Nidal Bustani, an Iraqi woman of Kurdish descent originally from the city of Baghdad.
+Saad Hariri was born in Riyadh, Saudi Arabia on 18 April 1970, and is the son of Rafic Hariri and his first wife Nidal Bustani, an Iraqi woman originally from the city of Baghdad.
 His parents met while studying.
 In addition to his native Arabic, Hariri speaks English, French and Italian.
 He graduated in 1992 from the McDonough School of Business at Georgetown University with a degree in business administration.